peteroupc/peteroupc.github.io/random.md

 -  generating keying material, such as encryption keys,
 -  generating random passwords, nonces, or session identifiers,
 -  generating "salts" to vary hash codes of the same password,
--  use in communications between two networked computers,
--  use in transfer, transport, messaging, and other communication protocols, and
+-  use in communications between two networked computers (including in data transfer, data transport, and messaging), and
 -  cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.

-They are also useful in cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.
+They are also useful when the application generates random numbers so infrequently that the RNG's speed is not a concern.

 A cryptographic RNG ultimately relies on one or more _nondeterministic sources_, as described later in this section.